achtern/AchternEngine/README.md

 It currently works best with OpenGL, but I guess any system could work.

 The core engine is independent of the java binding.
-Currently it gets shipped with LWJGL 2, but it easy to make it work with JOGL, just implement a few wrappers and you're set.
+Currently it gets shipped with LWJGL 2, but it easy to make it work with LWJGL 3 or JOGL, just implement a few wrappers and you're set.

-There are no util classes used, beside the ones stated in the `pom.xml`.

 ## Contributing

+__All__ contributions are welcome: bug reports, patches, documentation (!) and everything you can think of.
-I'm happy if somebody wants to write code for the engine.

-This project is using [Lombok](http://projectlombok.org/) so your IDE should support this.
+If and only if you want to contribute code to this projects you have to be aware of the fact, that this project is using [Project Lombok](http://projectlombok.org/) so your IDE should support this.

-Please send PR only to the develop branch.
+Please send PR only to the `develop` branch.